-Author has written 4 stories for Half-Life, Fallout, Battlestar Galactica: 2003, and Mass Effect.
+Author has written 1 story for Battlestar Galactica: 2003, and Mass Effect.

 I'm a Computer Science student with a unnatural obsession with military history and all things Rome.